matheusberger/PedalBoard/README.md

 Feel free to use any code in this repo as a research material and copy if you want, I tried to keep every aspect of the app modular enough to be reused in other context.

+A special thanks to my friends Mateus Bolsoni (https://www.behance.net/mbolsoni) for making the most awesome interface design I've ever seen and Daniel Maranhão (https://github.com/dbm2) for programming the whole backend server (in Node.js) and database with MongoDB.

 Thanks for your attention,
 Matheus Berger